saivivekkadari/mountblue-coding-challenge-java/README.md

 # 🚀 Progress Never Stops

-✅ **64 Problems Completed**
+✅ **66 Problems Completed**

-🎯 **56 Problems Remaining**
+🎯 **54 Problems Remaining**

-🔥 **32-Day Consistency Streak**
+🔥 **33-Day Consistency Streak**

-📈 **53.3% Challenge Completed**
+📈 **55.0% Challenge Completed**

-🏅 **Halfway Milestone Achieved**
+🏅 **55% Milestone Achieved**

 Every problem solved strengthens my understanding of programming, algorithms, and problem-solving.

 This repository is more than just a collection of Java solutions—it's a record of continuous learning, discipline, and consistent improvement.
+Every commit reflects my dedication to becoming a stronger software engineer through consistent practice.

+### 📈 Current Focus

+* Complete all **120 coding problems**
+* Strengthen DSA fundamentals
+* Improve coding interview readiness
+* Master Java problem-solving patterns
+* Write clean, optimized, and maintainable code

+---

-Learning one problem at a time.
+**Learning one problem at a time.**

-Growing one day at a time.
+**Growing one day at a time.** 🚀

-⭐ If you find this repository helpful, feel free to explore the solutions, share your feedback, or connect with me on LinkedIn.
+⭐ If you find this repository helpful, feel free to explore the solutions, leave a star, or connect with me on LinkedIn.

-Happy Coding! 🚀
+**Happy Coding! 💻🚀**